KMKfw/kmk_firmware/docs/en/config_and_keymap.md

 You can further define a bunch of other stuff:

-- `keyboard.debug_enabled` which will spew a ton of debugging information to the serial console.
-This is very rarely needed, but can provide very valuable information if you need to open an issue.

 - `keyboard.tap_time` which defines how long `KC.TT` and `KC.LT` will wait before
   considering a key "held" (see `layers.md`).